RobinMeow/Gemeinschaftskochbuch/api/README.md

 ### Docker

 To simplify production deployment using Docker, utilize the `docker-compose.yml` file and execute `docker-compose build` instead of a lengthy `docker run` command.
-Using `docker-compose` instead of `docker build .` is mandatory as the `docker-compose.yml` file contains crucial configuration values such as port mapping and environment variables.
+Using `docker-compose` instead of `docker build .` is mandatory as the `docker-compose.yml` file contains crucial values.

 - Copy the `docker-compose.template.yml` file and rename it as `docker-compose.yml` in your local development environment.
 - Replace the sample data in your newly created `docker-compose.yml` file with your own sensitive information.